 The Harvard Guide to Using Sources offers essential information about the use of sources in academic writing.
 To receive the most benefit, read the guide from beginning to end.
 You will gain a deep appreciation for why and how we use sources in academic writing and the ethical implication of improper citation.
 The guide is your must-consult resource throughout your entire Harvard Extension School career.
 It offers time-saving, step-by-step advice on how to properly integrate sources into your academic writing.

-To support your commitment to academic integrity, CARC and the Writing Program have developed two 15-minute online tutorials as companions to The Harvard Guide to Using Sources.
-(Please note, the tutorials are currently offline and will be available again starting February 12, 2019).
+To support your commitment to academic integrity, the Career and Academic Resource Center and the Writing Program have developed two 15-minute online tutorials as companions to The Harvard Guide to Using Sources.

 In the first tutorial, Using Sources, Five Scenarios, you work through examples based, in part, on real academic honesty cases.
 Upon completing the tutorial, you will be acquainted with the most common misunderstandings about academic integrity, and you will know more about how to integrate sources responsibly into your writing.